ilius/starcal/README.md

 # StarCalendar (Desktop)

-*A full-featured international calendar written in Python*
+StarCalendar is a Free and Open Source full-featured international calendar written in Python.
+It supports Jalali, Garigorian and Islamic calendar.

 ## Download

-Latest codes via git:
+To get the latest codes via git, run this:

     $ git clone git://github.com/ilius/starcal.git

-Latest snapshot (without git) open this URL with your browser:
+To get the latest snapshot (without git) open this URL in your browser:

     http://github.com/ilius/starcal/tarball/master

 ## Installation and Uninstallation

 ### Ubuntu:
     $ sudo bash ./install-ubuntu
     $ sudo apt-get remove starcal3